wachin/wps-office-all-mui-win-language/README.md

 # wps-office-all-mui-win-language

-In 2023, the Chinese software company Kingsoft Office, which developed WPS Office, released an update with many improvements for Linux available for 64-bit computers; These are the steps so you can install it.
-You can ask me any questions by email: wachin.id@gmail.com
+In 2023, the Chinese software company Kingsoft Office, which developed WPS Office, released an update with many improvements for Linux available for 64-bit computers; These are the steps to install it (Also at the end are the steps for the latest version 11.1.0.8392 for 32 and 64 bit).
+You can ask me any questions by email: wachin.id@gmail.com.

 ## Tutorial en español